 Curriculum

 USPS curriculum consists of three different training sessions that take place during a year in Ukraine.
-Usually, USPS Sessions were conducted in Kyiv, Odesa and Lviv.
+Usually, USPS Sessions are held in various cities across Ukraine.

 Each training session lasts 4-5 days